 No worries if you forgot the admin password.
-Here are 12 ways to reset the Windows administrator password on Windows 7, Vista and Windows XP.
+Here are 12 ways to reset the Windows administrator password on Windows 8.1, Windows 8, Windows 7, Vista and Windows XP.
 Rest assured, one way will work for you.

 - 1. Use your password reset disk to recover the Windows password

-- 2. Restore Windows 7 or Windows Vista to a previous state
+- 2. Restore Windows 7 or Windows 8 to a previous state

 - 3. Boot up Windows XP in Safe Mode and log on with the built-in administrator account

-- 4. Use the Sticky Keys trick to reset the Windows 7, Windows Vista, and Windows XP password
+- 4. Use the Sticky Keys trick to reset the Windows 8, Windows 7, Windows Vista, and Windows XP password

 - 5. Offline enable the built-in administrator account in Windows 7 and Vista